Exchange and completion - First time buyer

 The buyer and seller’s solicitors will organise a date that suits all parties in advance, and this date is then written into the contract when you exchange.

-Completion usually takes place on a weekday, as banks, conveyancing firms and estate agents have to be open in order to transfer funds, confirm completion and handover keys.
+Completion usually takes place on a weekday, as banks, conveyancing firms and estate agents have to be open in order to transfer funds, confirm completion and hand over keys.
 Fridays are often popular, giving buyers the weekend to move in and settle.

 However, if there are delays and financial holdups completion might fail – meaning you’ll have to wait until Monday to complete, possibly with all your belongings packed up in boxes.
 Find out more about what happens if completion fails or is delayed.